HSZemi/vs-bonn/md/Ordnungen/FKGO.md

 Molekulare Biomedizin
 ---------------------
   * Biochemistry (Master of Science)
+  * Immunobiology: from molecules to integrative systems (Master of Science)
+  * Life and Medical Sciences (Master of Science)
   * Molekulare Biomedizin (Bachelor of Science)
   * Molekulare Biomedizin (Promotion)
-  * Immunobiology: from molecules to integrative systems (Master of Science)

 Musikwissenschaften/Sound Studies
 ---------------------------------